 - Must have a minimum cumulative GPA of 2.5 and no campus disciplinary record at the time of application

 - You are responsible for informing the program administrator if your cumulative GPA falls below a 2.5 or a new campus disciplinary record occurs during your time of employment.

 - Evidence of excellent oral/written communication skills and the ability to work effectively with a variety of people, including a diverse student body

 - Enthusiasm for working with a small group of peers on shared interests and goals

 - Ability to maintain a high level of self-motivation, maturity, and flexibility

-Students can apply to facilitate a maximum of two different Circles in Spring 2018.
+Students can apply to facilitate a maximum of two different Circles in Fall 2018.
 After determining the final number of applicants and diversity of CBS Circle ideas, Meaghan Stein, the program coordinator, will discuss your options with you.

 You must confirm that at least one other eligible CBS student (junior, senior, or transfer student) is planning to participate in your Circle(s) and include that student’s name and email address in the application.

 As part of your application, you will be asked to answer the following questions:

 1. What is the proposed title of your Circle?